 The Grand Canyon State brings the wilderness to you.
 The breathtaking views of the Colorado Plateau that took over 70 million years to form into towering stone precipices are now one of nature’s grand centerpieces.

-Carved into the limestone cliffs along Beaver Creek, a well-preserved abode towers above the scrubland below.
+Carved into the limestone cliffs along Beaver Creek, a well-preserved dwelling towers above the scrubland below.
 Home to the Sinagua Indians around 1500 AD, the Aztecs mistakenly named it Montezuma Castle.

 Like many of the Western states, Arizona Easterners came with the prospect of land, gold, and adventure.
 Cowtowns were born, and battle lines were drawn between those who wanted the territory and those who were already there.